August 24, 2021

-When you’re away at college, your parents won’t be there to swipe their card for every purchase.
-You’re going to be the one buying groceries, putting gas in your car, and covering other expenses.
+When you’re away at college, your parents won’t be there to swipe their card for your every purchase.
+You’re going to be the one buying groceries, putting gas in your car, paying for entertainment, and covering other expenses.

 So while your parents may still ultimately be footing the bill, you’ll need a debit card to pay for those things in the moment.